minvws/nl-kat-coordination/mula/docs/architecture.md

 - When the `Task` is pushed onto the queue it will get the status of `QUEUED` (2).

-- When the 'Task Runner' picks up the task by popping the `Task` from the queue the status will be updated to `DISPATCHED` (3).
+- When the `Task Runner` picks up the task by popping the `Task` from the queue the status will be updated to `DISPATCHED` (3).

-- The 'Task Runner' is now able to start executing the `Task` and the status will be updated to `RUNNING` (4) by the 'Task Runner'.
+- The `Task Runner` is now able to start executing the `Task` and the status will be updated to `RUNNING` (4) by the 'Task Runner'.

 - Whenever the task has been completed, the 'Task Runner' will update the